shahid129/world-of-game/README.md

 > I would like to thank my tutor, Kasia, and my mentor Ronan, for their invaluable help and guidance throughout the process.
 The slack group Jan-2022-lwetb, and all the fellow mates from slack

 # THANK YOU
 Thanks to my fellow slackers for reviewing my project and a very special thank you to my mentor Ronan, for his invaluable advice and resources throughout the development of this project.
+SPECIAL THANKS TO MY WIFE FOR BUYING ME ALL THE TIME IN THE WORLD TO DO THE COURSE AND THE PROJECTS.